Florida Theatre: Golden Age of Hollywood: 1926–1960

-The Florida Theatre began construction in summer of 1926 by Southern Enterprises, Inc. with R. E. Hall & Co. and Roy A. Benjamin as the architects.
+Construction of the Florida Theatre started in the summer of 1926 by Southern Enterprises, Inc. with R. E. Hall & Co. and Roy A. Benjamin as the architects.
 The theatre was established as a seven-story concrete fireproof building with a roof garden and with an emphasis on showing movies and live performances.
 R. E. Hall and Roy A. Benjamin designed the Florida Theatre in the Mediterranean Revival architecture style.
-The site of the Florida Theatre was previously occupied by a police station and jail but was demolished.
-Construction of the theatre took only one year and was opened to the public on April 8, 1927.
-At the time of the opening the Florida Theatre was the largest theatre in Florida.
-The opening night had several programs featuring fanfare of the American Legion Bugle Corps, a live stage show, and the film Let It Rain.
-The Florida Theatre was open from 11:00 AM to 11:00 PM showing a variety of films, news reels, or a stage presentation.
-In 1938 the roof garden was closed and replaced with offices to be rented out.
+The site of the Florida Theatre was previously occupied by a police station and jail.
+Construction took only one year, and the theatre was opened to the public on April 8, 1927.
+At the time of the opening, the Florida Theatre was the largest theatre in Florida.
+Opening night included several programs: fanfare of the American Legion Bugle Corps, a live stage show, and the film Let It Rain.
+The Florida Theatre was open from 11:00 AM to 11:00 PM, showing a variety of films, news reels, or stage presentations.
+In 1938, the roof garden was closed and replaced with offices available for rent.

-On August 10–11, 1956 Elvis Presley played two shows at the Florida Theatre to the dislikes of Jacksonville's city leadership.
+On August 10–11, 1956, Elvis Presley played two shows at the Florida Theatre, which caused some concern among Jacksonville city leaders.
 A committee was formed and Judge Marion Gooding prepared arrest warrants due to Presley's bodily movements and influence on the local youth.
 Gooding and Elvis had a private meeting where Gooding threatened to execute the warrants if Elvis disobeyed his orders.
 Elvis performed the show with no action from the police or Gooding.